 Daniel Onyango is not just a Nyatiti Player.
 He finds his stories through engagement with young people in his community.
 In 2007 Daniel started the organisation Hope Raisers Initiative, where he has been key in assisting to amplify young people’s voices through culture, art and music.
 Daniel is also the initiator and curator of Music Of The People music series, where established and unestablished artists are invited to share their music to the community it originates from.
 He is also the curator of the annual Ayub Ogada Nyatiti Tribute event in Nairobi.

-The Nyatiti Stories is a series of concerts that seek to present the real narrative about the instrument.
-Each session provides a personal music experience in the music, the performance and the traditions and history behind the Nyatiti.
+“Each interaction through the instrument I encounter a personal experience in the music, the performance, the traditions and history behind the Nyatiti.
 It invites the younger generation to contribute to the preservation and promotion of our cultural heritage.” – Daniel Onyango

 It’s called the Nyatiti Stories.